chakri-m/monitoring-app/README.md

 - While the docker container is running, run cmd: docker ps to see what containers are running - copy the container ID for Jenkins, like 8f7c957e19fd
 - Run command: docker exec -it -u 0 8f7c957e19fd /bin/bash to open an interactive terminal within the Docker Container as root (user 0)
 - Run command: apt-get update and apt-get install python3 and apt-get install python3-pip to install Python3 and pip within the Docker container
-- Run pip install pytest to install the pytest package that actually runs the unit/integ tests during your test stage within the pipeline
+- Run pip install pytest to install the pytest package that actually runs the unit/integ tests during your test stage within the pipeline.
+- hoooooo

 # This is just a test of fetch command. good luck!